ptabasso2/oteljavalab/section06/README.md

-# Manual tracing: How to propagate context across services.
+# Manual tracing: How to propagate context across services

 ## Goal of this activity